JackieXie168/grokking_algorithms/GROK-5-HashTables/README.md

 getIndex(from: djb2Hash("cats"), 5) -> 0
 ```

-### Hash Tables Internals: Collisions

-Collision is generally a case when hash function maps two different keys to one bucket.

 Chaining is the common way to overcome collisioning problems when designing a hash table.
-When the table is on this technique, each array element acts a role of a bucket with a list of zero to infinity key-value pairs.
+When the table engages this technique, each array element acts as a "bucket" with a list of zero to infinity key-value pairs.
+Linked list can perfectly manage this thing.

 Consider the example below: